Significant Disproportionality Frequently Asked Questions (FAQ)

 If a student is taken out of a general education classroom to receive proactive/preventative behavioral support, how much time does a student have to be out to be considered a removal?

-For disproportionality, time spent outside of the classroom for disciplinary reasons is calculated by summing the full-time equivalency (FTE) for each discipline event.
+For significant disproportionality, time spent outside of the classroom for disciplinary reasons is calculated by summing the full-time equivalency (FTE) for each discipline event.

 Back to Top